adobe/aquarium-bait/README.md

 and pre-setup of the AWS project.
 Cloud driver also quite different from the local drivers like vmx or docker - it will still use the specs in packer yml format, but will store the image directly in AWS project.

+**NOTE:** Since the AMI's are updated by the OS providers - it's hard to bind to specific version in the base image (it could be removed or not supported by the AWS platform itself anymore).
+So for clouds we're using the latest AMI available on the build occurance and then this built base image could be used in the childs indefinitely.

 #### Usage